Mariafcc/sprint10homework/README.md

 # Description

-This web application will allow the user to build a team of Management,
+This web application will allow the user to build a team of Management, and choose to select an Engineer, Intern or no other team member.